QENSlibrary/QENSmodels/README.rst

 Jupyter notebooks showing how to use some of the QENS models are located in the *examples* folder.
 The name of the notebook indicates which fitting engine and QENS model are used.
 Additional tools might have to be installed in order to use a particular notebook.
-Please refer to the README file in the `examples` folder for details.
+Please refer to the README file in the `examples` folder or to the `examples` section of the online documentation for details.

 If you do not want to download neither install any component, one example can be interactively tested online.

 To open it, click on `launch binder` below.
 Please note that the notebook can be slow to load.